ataibarkai/SemanticType/Readme.md

 `static func gatewayMap(preMap: BackingPrimitiveWithValueSemantics) -> BackingPrimitiveWithValueSemantics`

-The gateway map allows us to construct types which have an *inherent* restriction on the range of allowed values.
+The gateway map allows us to construct types which have an *inherent* restriction on the range of the allowed values.

 For example, we may construct a `Username` type which is inherently case-insensitive.
 This is achieved by having a `gatewayMap` which converts any input to its lowercase version: